 - a few springs coriander leaves finely chopped

-- A few pudina (mint) leaves finely chopped
+- a few springs mint leaves finely chopped

 - 1 tsp. salt or to taste